Embedding theorems for random graphs with specified degrees: Introduction

 \section{Introduction}

-Given a degree sequence ${\bf d} = (d_1, \ldots, d_n)$ where $\norm{\bfd}_1=\sum_{i=1}^n d_i$ is even, let $\G(n,\bfd)$ denote a random graph chosen uniformly from the set of graphs on $[n]$ where vertex $i$ has degree $d_i$.
-Random graphs with a specified degree sequence are a popular class of random graphs used in many fields of research.
-While these random graphs have been extensively used to model and analyse real-world networks, such as social networks and the internet, they present several analytical challenges.
+Given a realisable degree sequence ${\bf d} = (d_1, \ldots, d_n)$ (a degree sequence $\bfd$ is realisable if there exists a simple graph with degree sequence $\bfd$), let $\G(n,\bfd)$ denote a random graph chosen uniformly from the set of graphs on $[n]$ where vertex $i$ has degree $d_i$.
+Random graphs with a specified degree sequence are a popular class of random graphs used in many fields of research \jt{such as social network modelling and analysis~\cite{morris2014random,lusher2013exponential}, epidemic analysis~\cite{bohman2012sir}, and network sciences~\cite{van2024random,chung2002average,newman2001random}.} While these random graphs have been extensively used to model and analyse real-world networks, such as social networks and the internet, they present several analytical challenges.
 The most prominent difficulties in analysing $\G(n,\bfd)$ are evaluating the edge probabilities and dealing with edge dependencies.
-Compared with the classical Erd\H{o}s-R\'{e}nyi random graph $\G(n,p)$ where every edge in $\binom{[n]}{2}$ appears independently with probability $p$, there is no known closed formula for $\pr(jk\in \G(n,\bfd))$ for general $\bfd$.
+Compared with the classical Erd\H{o}s-R\'{e}nyi random graph $\G(n,p)$ where every edge $jk\in \binom{[n]}{2}$ appears independently with probability $p$, there is no known closed formula for $\pr(jk\in \G(n,\bfd))$ for general $\bfd$.
 Although asymptotic formulas exist for $\pr(jk\in \G(n,\bfd))$ for some classes of $\bfd$, the correlation between the edges poses additional challenges when estimating the probabilities of events in $\G(n,\bfd)$.